chimera-linux/dinit-chimera/README.md

 this is set by the argument provided to the `device` service.

-For devices, it just looks like `/dev/foo`, for `/sys` paths it's a long native path like `/sys/devices/...`, for network interfaces it's `ifname:foo`, for MAC addresses it's `mac:foo` (the address must be in lowercase format), for USB IDs it's `usb:vendor:product` with lowercase hex (e.g. `usb:1d6b:0003`).
+For devices, it just looks like `/dev/foo`, for `/sys` paths it's a long native path like `/sys/devices/...`, for network interfaces it's `netif:foo`, for MAC addresses it's `mac:foo` (the address must be in lowercase format), for USB IDs it's `usb:vendor:product` with lowercase hex (e.g. `usb:1d6b:0003`).